-Own A Production Company?
-7 Tips To Minimise Waste
+Own A Manufacturing Company?
+9 Tips To Minimise Waste

-Waste is a big problem in the production industry.
+Waste is a big problem in the manufacturing industry.
 Whether it’s onset, or at your office, there are many ways that you can reduce waste and help minimize its negative impacts.
-Here are 7 tips that will help you do just that.
+Here are9 tips that will help you do just that.

 1. Smaller storage spaces are cost-effective